damonitor/damo/USAGE.md

 Each 'snapshot' contains multiple 'regions' information.
-Each region information contains the monitoring results for the region including the start and end addresses of the memory region, `nr_accesses`, and `age`.
+Each region information contains the monitoring results for the region including the start and te end addresses of the memory region, `nr_accesses`, and `age`.
 The number of regions per snapshot depends on the `min_nr_regions` and `max_nr_regions` DAMON parameters, and actual data access pattern of the monitoring target address space.

 ### `damo`'s way of showing DAMON Monitoring Results